Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 Use tags to organize sites into categories (e.g., “East Coast”, “Leased”, “High Priority”).
 Tags are created in Manage Tags and are useful for filtering the site list on the main Sites page.Comparing sites

 The Compare page lets you group sites and compare them side by side.
-Navigate to Sites > Compare (or use the Compare button when multiple sites are selected in the sidebar, when available).Setting up a comparison
+Navigate to Sites > Compare (or use the Compare button when multiple sites are selected, when available).Setting up a comparison

 - Navigate to Sites > Compare